 Children will need a PE kit each week for outdoor games.
-In PE the children will focus on gymnastics and improve their compositional skills in dance.
+In PE the children will focus on athletics and cricket ready for our school sports day!

 In Music the children will continue learning how to read music and improve their skills playing the violin.